AI is changing everything - except the fundamentals

 A Tiny Prompting-As-Brief Checklist

 So before you hit “Generate,” think about the fundamentals.
-Pause, reflect and consider the:
+Pause, reflect and consider the business constraints.
+The CRISP model is an easy guide to follow.

 Start there, and your prompts will stop being fishing expeditions and start being creative direction.